007revad/Video_Station_for_DSM_722/syno_account_sign_in.md

 # How to sign into your Synology account

-Advanced Media Extensions requires you are signed in to a Synology Account.
+Enabling the HEVC codec in Advanced Media Extensions requires you are signed in to a Synology Account.

 1. **Control Panel** > **Synology Account**
 2. When you first open Advanced Media Extensions you may need to sign in to your Synology Account.